Vinietro/portfolio-management-bybit/API_SETUP.md

-# Binance API Setup for Spot and Earn Balances
+# Binance API Setup for Spot, Earn Balances and Trading

-This application supports fetching balances from two Binance wallets:
+This application supports:
-- **Spot Wallet** - Regular trading balances
+- **Spot Wallet** - Regular trading balances with PNL tracking
 - **Earn Wallet** - Simple Earn positions
+- **Trading** - Buy/sell orders to rebalance your portfolio

 ## Required API Permissions

-To access spot and earn balances, your Binance API key needs specific permissions:
+To access spot and earn balances and enable trading functionality, your Binance API key needs specific permissions:

 ### 1. Spot Trading Permissions
 1. Go to [Binance.com](https://www.binance.com) → API Management
 2. Select your API key or create a new one
 3. Enable the following permissions:
-   - ✅ **Enable Spot & Margin Trading** (for spot balances)
+   - ✅ **Enable Spot & Margin Trading** (for spot balances and trading)
    - ✅ **Enable Reading** (for balance information)

 ### 2. Simple Earn Permissions